Gaussian Fluctuations and Free Energy Expansion for Coulomb Gases at Any Temperature: Study of fluctuations

 we have

 and optimizing over $\lambda\le |\ep_t|_{C^1}^{-2}(N\ell^\d)^{-1}$ we find \eqref{laplace10}.
 We next turn to proving \eqref{laplace2}.
-This time we bound where $\#I_\Omega$ denotes the number of points in each configuration that fall in the set $\Omega$, support of $\xi$.
+This time we bound where $\#I_\Omega$ denotes the number of points in each configuration that fall in the set $\Omega$, defined as the support of $\xi$.
 We can in turn bound from above